ejeej/ImmuneSpace_SDY984/OlgaMironenko/ImmuneSpace_SDY984_eng_nocode.md

 <br>

-Linear mixed models will be estimated with the `lmer` function out of the `lme4` package [@bates_fitting_2015] for R (version 4.1.1), average marginal effects will be estimated with the means of the `marginaleffects` function out of the package with the same name [@arel-bundock_marginaleffects_2023].
+Linear mixed models will be estimated with the `lmer` function out of the `lme4` package (Bates et al. 2015) for R (version 4.1.1), average marginal effects will be estimated with the means of the `marginaleffects` function out of the package with the same name (Arel-Bundock 2023).
 It can be noted that if we give particular time points to the latter function after the mixed model with the interaction term (e.g., $time=$ 0,1,3,7), then near the $response$ variable we will get the desired values for the ATE of the high response at these points ($\beta_2 + \beta_3*time$) with the corresponding p-values.
 If to not pass the time points into this function, near the $response$ variable we will get the estimate for the ATE of the high response from the model without the interaction term.

 <br>